 The Bank's capacity to maintain these strong liquidity levels, even in a context of increased market volatility and uncertainty, is attributable to historically diversified and stable funding sources, including deposits from central banks in Latin America and the Caribbean, who are also the Bank's Class A shareholders.
-In addition, the Bank has maintained a fluid access to a significant base of correspondent banks and investors from debt capital markets across the globe, which have maintained and even increased their availability of funding to the Bank during the pandemic in 2020.
-Furthermore, the Bank has been able to collect on the majority of scheduled maturities of its loan portfolio and has then disbursed new transactions on a selective basis, prioritizing preserving liquidity and prudent risk management over loan growth, with a focus on adequate levels of risk / return.
+In addition, the Bank has maintained a fluid access to a significant base of correspondent banks and investors from debt capital markets across the globe, which have maintained and even increased their availability of funding to the Bank during the pandemic in 2020 and 2021.